Classical r-matrices of two and three dimensional Lie super-bialgebras and their Poisson-Lie supergroups: Calculation of super Poisson structures by Sklyanin superbracket

-Now using these results we can calculate the super Poisson structures over the Lie supergroup $G$ and $\tilde G$.
-We can simplify rewrite relation (25) in the following matrix form { } and we can similarly rewrite (26) and (27).\footnote {Note that for dual Lie supergroup $\tilde G$ we use the following Sklyanin superbracket } In this manner, we calculate the fundamental Poisson superbrackets of all triangular and quasitriangular Lie super-bialgebras.
+:~ { Left and right invariant supervector fields over two dimensional Lie supergroups}.\\ \right), \end{equation}} and we can similarly rewrite (26) and (27).\footnote {Note that for dual Lie supergroup $\tilde G$ we use the following Sklyanin superbracket } In this manner, we calculate the fundamental Poisson superbrackets of all triangular and quasitriangular Lie super-bialgebras.
 The results are given in tables 11$-$14.
 Note that for triangular Lie super-bialgebras we have calculated all super Poisson structures (25)$-$(27) and listed them in separate tables.

 {\bf Table 11}:$\;\;${ Poisson superbrackets related to the bi-r-matrix, triangular and quasi-triangular three dimensional \\ { Lie super-bialgebras of the type $(2,1)$}. }\\